You are using an outdated browser. Please upgrade your browser to view our website properly.

-We may disclose any information, including Personal Information, to our Partners, which may include:
+We may disclose any information, including Personal Information, to any of our Partners, who may include:

 (a) real estate agents, property developers, buyer advocates and agents, builders, property consortiums and owners corporations that have listings or advertising on our site and which you have requested information from, by submitting an enquiry or when you visit our site; or

-(b) third party providers of services to the real estate industry with whom we have commercial relationship, such as:
+(b) hird party providers of goods or services to the real estate or property industry with whom we have commercial relationship, such as:

 We may also disclosure your Personal Information to law enforcement bodies or regulatory authorities to assist with their functions, courts of law or as otherwise required or authorised by relevant Privacy Laws.